Bakulia

-Bakalia is a town in East Karbi Anglong district, Assam, India.
+Bakalia is a town in Karbi Anglong district, Assam, India.

 Geography

 It is located at an elevation of 84 m above MSL.

 Location

 Bakalia is connected by National Highway 36 to Nagaon and Dimapur.
 Nearest airport is Dimapur Airport.
 Guwahati is 200 km from here.
 The district headquarters is located at Diphu, 55 km away.
 Couple of buses ply from [Guwahati] to Diphu every day.
 Bakalia is situated on the NH 36 in the midway between Doboka and Dimapur.